emarcey/cicerone/glossary/brewing.md

 	* desirable in some ales and stouts
 	* amount is strain-dependent, but wort and fermentation conditions can play a role
 	* can also be formed by spoilage bacteria (lactic acid bacteria especially) during storage
+* **Direct-Draw System:** the simpler of the two main draft systems.
+These usually move beer a short distance and remain fairly simple.
+	* Two primary types are kegerators and cooler-wall designs
 * **Double Mashing:**
 	* First, cereal adjunct is cooked in cereal cooker
 	* then mixed with water and 10-20% malt